DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/11_glossary.md

 A collection of tools and services for software developers who wish to program applications for one particular operating system or platforms.
 SDKs are usually created by the vendors of those systems: For example, both iOS and Android have their own specific SDKs.

 #####Streaming
 Direct audio or video playback from a website, without having to download the whole file first.
 Today, the most common streaming formats are MP3 and MPEG-4.
-Streaming requires a broadband connection to the Internet, with good bandwidth.
+Streaming requires a broadband connection to the internet, with good bandwidth.
 See also **bandwidth**.

 #####Style sheet
 In book and journal publishing, a style sheet is an instruction document for authors that tells them which editorial conventions they need to follow in preparing their manuscript for publication.
 In graphic design, style sheets also refer to design templates.
 See **Cascading Style Sheets**.